adventuregamestudio/ags-manual-source/Globalfunctions_Room.md

 Disables all ground-level events.
 This means that all Region events, the Player Stands On Hotspot event, and the room edges become disabled.

-This command is useful in conjunction with the `character[].z` variable, if you want the player to be able to temporarily fly or levitate, for example.
+This command is useful in conjunction with the `Character.z` property, if you want the player to be able to temporarily fly or levitate, for example.
 It allows you to stop the character from triggering Player Stands On events while they are in the air.